marccasals98/marccasals98/README.md

 I am a mathematician and Deep Learning Engineer who enjoys playing with models and data.

+📖 PhD Student at Barcelona Supercomuting Center.

+:man_technologist: Master's Degree in Deep Learning (MATT UPC)

+:man_student: Postgraduate of Deep Learning UPC

 :man_student: Bachelor's Degree in Mathematics UAB

-:man_student: Postgraduate of Deep Learning UPC

-:man_technologist: Master's Degree in Deep Learning (MATT UPC)

 📫 How to reach me: